-Three-point lighting the easy answer to a myriad of questions.
-It’s very adaptable, doesn’t necessarily requires three lights, and luckily, it’s not terribly difficult to learn.
+Three point lighting the easy answer to a myriad of questions.
+It’s very adaptable, doesn’t necessarily require three lights, and luckily, it’s not terribly difficult to learn.
+Three-point lighting is a basic yet essential technique in film lighting.
 Let’s look at how you can set up great studio lighting with just three lamps.

 The key is your main light, usually placed 45 degrees from your subject and aimed down.
 This, as the name suggests, is the primary light, it provides the bulk of the illumination on your subject.
 You place this light about 45 degrees to the subject’s right or left and about 45 degrees above, aimed straight at the face.
 The 45-degree angle isn’t written in stone — it’s simply a starting point.
 Feel free to adjust it later if necessary.